yegor256/blog/_posts/2019/dec/2019-12-24-altruism-kills.md

 a defect in the system.
 Just like a bug in source code, this defect in the motivational system can either be 1) concealed (Fail Safe) or 2) revealed (Fail Fast).

-{% quote Encouraging team members to contribute altruistically means concealing management defects %}
+{% quote Encouraging team members to contribute altruistically means concealing management defects. %}

 Encouraging team members to contribute altruistically means concealing the defect.
 Programmers will keep working, slowly losing their motivation over a long